ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

  Nothing in this act shall be construed as limiting such exceptions or as limiting the application of any equitable doctrine that extends statutes of limitations generally.
-With respect to the calculation of legal rents for the period prior to June 14, 2019, an owner shall be deemed to  have committed  fraud  if the owner shall have committed a material breach of any duty, arising under statutory,  administrative  or  common  law,  to disclose  truthfully  to  any  tenant,  government agency or judicial or administrative tribunal, the rent, regulatory status, or lease  informa- tion,  for  purposes  of  claiming  an unlawful rent or claiming to have deregulated an apartment.
-The following conduct  shall  be  presumed  to have  been  the  product of such fraud: (1) the unlawful deregulation of any apartment, including such deregulation as results from  claiming  an unlawful  increase  such as would have brought the rent over the deregu- lation threshold that existed under prior law, unless the  landlord  can prove  good faith reliance on a directive or ruling by an administrative agency or court; or (2) beginning October 1, 2011, failing to  register, as  rent stabilized, any apartment in a building receiving J-51 or 421-a benefits;
+With respect to the calculation of legal rents for the period either prior to or subsequent to June 14, 2019, an  owner shall  be deemed to have committed fraud if the owner shall have commit- ted a material breach of any duty, arising under statutory,  administra- tive  or  common  law,  to disclose truthfully to any tenant, government agency or judicial or  administrative  tribunal,  the  rent,  regulatory status,  or lease information, for purposes of claiming an unlawful rent or claiming to have deregulated an apartment, whether or not the owner's conduct would be considered fraud under the common law, and  whether  or not a complaining tenant specifically relied on untruthful or misleading statements  in  registrations, leases, or other documents.
+The following conduct shall be presumed to have been the product of  such  fraud:  (1) the  unlawful deregulation of any apartment, including such deregulation as results from claiming an unlawful increase such as would have brought the rent over the deregulation threshold that existed under  prior  law, unless  the  landlord  can  prove  good faith reliance on a directive or ruling by an administrative agency or court; or (2) beginning October 1,
+ S. 2980--B  14

+ 2011, failing to register, as rent stabilized, any apartment in a build- ing receiving J-51 or 421-a benefits;
   (e)  In accordance with the practice of the New York state division of housing and community renewal prior to June 14, 2019, where fraud is not established, base rents of apartments unlawfully  deregulated  shall  be calculated as the average of rents for comparable rent stabilized apart- ments  in  the  building,  rather than the default formula applicable to cases involving fraud;
-  (f)  For  the  period  prior  to June 14, 2019, neither the version of subdivision g of section 26-516 of the administrative code of  the  city of  New  York  then  in effect, nor the version of section 2523.7 of the rent stabilization code  (9  NYCRR  2523.7)  then  in  effect  shall  be construed  as  permitting the destruction of rent records for units that
+  (f) For the period prior to June 14,  2019,  neither  the  version  of subdivision  g  of section 26-516 of the administrative code of the city of New York then in effect, nor the version of  section  2523.7  of  the rent  stabilization  code  (9  NYCRR  2523.7)  then  in  effect shall be construed as permitting the destruction of rent records for  units  that have  not  been  properly and timely registered.
- S. 2980--A  14

- have not been properly and timely registered.
 Where records have been permitted to be destroyed by virtue of proper registration, and no other law required the maintenance of such records, and where  the  owner  has proven  that  such  records  were  actually destroyed in accordance with prior law and that such destruction took place prior to June  15,  2019, the  registration  served  and filed prior to such lawful destruction of